Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. I don’t have a UK passport.
 Can I still apply?

-Nationals of all other countries: Since March 2009, the Royal Drawing School has not been able to sponsor students from outside the EEA.
+Nationals of all other countries: Regrettably we are not able to consider applications from international students who are not eligible for a UK visa.
+Since March 2009, the Royal Drawing School has not been able to sponsor students from outside the EEA.
 As an independent school, we do not have a UK Border Agency Tier 4 License.
 However, there may be unusual circumstances wherein non-EEA nationals are eligible for visas which do allow for study.
 It is the responsibility of interested applicants to check with local UK immigration authorities.

 For more info: www.bia.homeoffice.gov.uk/studyingintheuk